SJTU-YONGFU-RESEARCH-GRP/core-cc/results/ecc_analysis_report.md

 2. **Performance Range:** Success rates range from 1.0% to 1.0% across all ECC types.

-3. **Efficiency Range:** Code rates range from 0.330 to 2.917 across all ECC types.
+3. **Efficiency Range:** Code rates range from 0.239 to 2.561 across all ECC types.

 4. **Hardware Implementation:** No synthesis data available.
 Hardware verification tools may not be installed.

-5. **Functional Verification:** No testbench data available.
-Verilator may not be installed or testbenches not run.
+5. **Functional Verification:** Testbench results available for functional validation.

 ## Recommendations